AlanLuu/lox-go/README.md

     - Two lists are compared based on whether they are the same length and for every index `i`, the element from the first list at index `i` is equal to the element from the second list at index `i`
     - Attempting to use an index value larger than the length of the list will cause a runtime error
 - A few other native functions are defined:
-    - `chr(i)`, which returns a string with a single character that is the Unicode character value of the code point `i`, where `i` is a whole number
+    - `chr(i)`, which returns a string with a single character that is the Unicode character value of the code point `i`, where `i` is an integer
     - `input([prompt])`, which writes the value of `prompt` to standard output if it is provided and reads a line from standard input as a string without a trailing newline and returns that string
     - `len(element)`, which returns the length of a string or list element
     - `List(length)`, which returns a new list of the specified length, where each initial element is `nil`
-    - `ord(c)`, which returns a number that represents the Unicode code point of the character `c`, where `c` is a string that contains a single Unicode character
+    - `ord(c)`, which returns an integer that represents the Unicode code point of the character `c`, where `c` is a string that contains a single Unicode character
     - `sleep(duration)`, which pauses the program for the specified duration in seconds
     - `type(element)`, which returns a string representing the type of the element
 - This Lox REPL supports typing in block statements with multiple lines